Frequently Asked Questions

 Yes.
 Meta-analysis of randomized control trials, the gold standard of educational research, clearly demonstrates that supported book choice and book ownership both cause children become more motivated to read and to increase how much they read voluntarily.
 Increased motivation and increased volume of reading both powerfully boost reading proficiency.
 For more details about the research the informs Mia Learning’s work, see our report, Why Mia, Why Now: A Research-Based Path to Self-Motivated and Purposeful Reading.

 Agent Mia uses multiple types of artificial intelligence (AI) technologies.
 Educational technology researchers would classify her as a pedagogical agent.
-Her ability to talk with students employs several types of (NLU), including automated voice recognition (AVR), text to speech (TTS), dialog management, and intent and entity recognition using deep .
+Her ability to talk with students employs several types of natural language understanding (NLU), including automated voice recognition (AVR), text to speech (TTS), dialog management, and intent and entity recognition using deep convolutional neural networks.

 Throughout the system machine learning improves the accuracy of NLU and increase the effectiveness of recommendations and coaching.
 Mia gets better and better the more kids use her.